 He is a professor of music in Carleton University’s School for Studies in Art and Culture and an adjunct professor in the Visual Arts program at the University of Ottawa.
 In 2013, he received Carleton University’s Marston LaFrance Research Fellowship.
-He has also received numerous teaching awards including a Carleton University Teaching Achievement Award, the university’s highest honour in recognition of teaching excellence.
+He has also received numerous teaching awards including the 2015 Carleton University Teaching Achievement Award, the university’s highest honour in recognition of teaching excellence, and in 2017 he was given the International Desire2Learn award in Teaching and Learning.
 In 2014, he was named to the Order of Ottawa.
+Aside from his contribution to academia and music, Jesse is passionately dedicated to strengthening his community, which led him to create the We Are All Musicians project, which is dedicated to making music as broadly accessible and inclusive as possible.

 Photo by Toni van Eeden, provided by CSArt Ottawa.